-Conversely, parallel kinematic architectures (Figure 1.11b) involve the coordinated motion of multiple actuators to achieve the desired end-effector motion.
-While theoretically offering the same controlled degrees of freedom as stacked stages, parallel systems generally provide limited stroke but significantly enhanced stiffness and superior dynamic performance.
+Conversely, parallel kinematic architectures (Figure 1.11b) involve the coordinated motion of multiple actuators to achieve the desired end-effector pose.
+While theoretically capable of similar DoFs, practical implementations are often restricted to smaller workspaces.
+The primary advantage lies in significantly higher structural stiffness and consequently superior dynamic performance.

-Most end stations, particularly those requiring extensive mobility, employ stacked stages.
-Their positioning performance consequently depends entirely on the accuracy of individual components.
+Due to the requirement for extensive mobility in many synchrotron experiments, most end-stations are constructed using stacked stages.
+Achieving acceptable stability and accuracy in such systems relies heavily on the inherent precision of individual components and environmental control.
 Strategies include employing a limited number of high-performance stages, such as air-bearing spindles [10], and maintaining extremely stable thermal environments within the experimental hutch, often requiring extended stabilization times [11].
 Examples of such end-stations, including those at beamlines ID16B [12] and ID11 [13], are shown in Figure 1.12.
 However, when a large number of DoFs are required, the cumulative errors and limited dynamic stiffness of stacked configurations can make experiments with nano-focused beams extremely challenging or infeasible.